hubmapconsortium/ontology-api/server/client_programs/README.md

 Results contain instances of the return object that will contain all attributes associated with that object.

-In the following we will include an endpoint and it's Response object
+In the following we will include an endpoint that will be called, and the object in which the response data is contained.
 ```python
 from hu_bmap_ontology_api_client.api.default import terms_term_id_terms_get
 from hu_bmap_ontology_api_client.models.term_resp_obj import TermRespObj